eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

     )
 ```

-In order to know which seat to move, you have to pass a `SeatLocation` object as the first parameter.
-The second argument specifies the component to be moved.
-The possible components are defined in the proto-files.
-The last parameter to be passed into the method is the final position of the component.
+In order to define which seat you like to move, you have to pass a `SeatLocation` object as the first parameter.
+The second argument specifies the component of the seat to be moved.
+The possible components are defined in the proto files.
+The last parameter to be passed into the method is the desired position of the component.

-> Make sure to use the `await` keyword when calling service methods, since these methods are coroutines.
+> Make sure to use the `await` keyword when calling service methods, since these methods are asynchronously working coroutines.

 ### MQTT

-Interaction with other _Vehicle Apps_ or the cloud is enabled by using Mosquitto MQTT Broker.
-The MQTT broker runs inside a docker image, which is started automatically after starting the DevContainer.
+Interaction with other _Vehicle Apps_ or with the cloud is enabled by using the Mosquitto MQTT Broker.
+The MQTT broker runs inside a docker container, which is started as part of one of our [predefined runtimes](../../vehicle-app-runtime/).

 In the [quickstart section](/docs/tutorials/quickstart/#how-to-debug-_vehicle-app_) about the _Vehicle App_, you already tested sending MQTT messages to the app.
-In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `GRPC Services`.
+In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `Services`.
 In this section, you will learn how to combine them with MQTT.

 In order to receive and process MQTT messages inside your app, simply use the `@subscribe_topic` annotations from the SDK for an additional method `on_set_position_request_received()` you have to implement: